Solar Age Program to empower Syrian women in Turkey

 A Solar Age Program, conducted by Izmir-based non-profit organization, Imece Initiative, is helping Syrian women gain financial independence by teaching them to produce solar-powered rechargeable power banks.

 The program, kickstarted in 2018, was initially developed to tackle the global environmental crisis and empower vulnerable women.
-However, it later transformed into an empowerment project for Syrian women living in Turkey with the aim of creating a line of work to help them earn a livelihood.
+However, it later transformed into an empowerment project for Syrian women living in Turkey to create a line of work to help them earn a livelihood.

 Inspired by the Barefoot College of India, the program hosts Syrian women and their children at the Imece Village in Izmir's Cesme district, from where many asylum seekers try to make perilous journeys to cross into Europe.